tparchman/lab/KRLA_lab_meetings_workflow/README.md

 # Workflow for assembly and variant calling for GBS data
 Here we will organize thoughts, details, justification, and code for all steps, from raw data to final filtered genotype matrices for population genetic analyes

-## Denovo assembly to generate a consensus reference for mapping reads prior to genotyping.
+## I. Denovo assembly to generate a consensus reference for mapping reads prior to genotyping.

 - when to use reference based
 - when to not use reference based and why